-NOTE: Some parts pictured may already be installed on your machine at the factory.
+NOTE: Some parts pictured may have already be installed on your machine at the factory.

-Go through the entire manual before contacting WAHUDA.
+Go through the entire manual before emailing or calling.

 Compare the items to inventory figures and verify that all items are accounted for.
-If any parts are missing, do not attempt to power on the machine.
-For missing parts, or shipping damage, contact WAHUDA at techservices@wahudatools.com or call 877-568-8879.
+If any parts are missing, do not attempt to power ON the machine.
+For missing parts, contact WAHUDA at techservices@wahudatools.com or call 877-568-8879.